-Another bunch of security measures for enhancing the security of dedicated servers includes- altering the SSH port, disabling the direct root login, restricting access to specific IP addresses.
-Also, using the SSH Keys in place of passwords can be a secured option when it comes to securing the SSH access to a dedicated server.
+Another bunch of security measures for enhancing the security of dedicated servers include- altering the SSH port, disabling the direct root login, and restricting access to specific IP addresses.
+Also, using SSH Keys in place of passwords can be a secure option when it comes to securing SSH access to a dedicated server.

 6. Securing Databases